Thank you for visiting The ChildHealth Center, PA website!

 WE FINALLY HAVE RECEIVED ENOUGH VACCINES TO COVER ALL AGES, BOTH PRIVATE (insured) AND STATE (Medicaid, NCHealthChoice, uninsured), AND ARE NOW OFFERING FLU CLINIC APPTOINTMENTS.
 These are being offered early morning from 7-8 am certain days, and certain afternoons from 5-6:30 pm, while supplies last.

 ALL children, from ages 6 months to 18 years, should receive a flu immunization, unless they have a significant allergy to eggs.

 Flumist is a live vaccine that is administered by squirting a small amount of solution into each nostril.
-Some research has shown that Flumist may work better than the flu shot, and it may provide protection longer into the season.
+THE CDC JUST RECENTLY RECOMMENDED THAT ELIGIBLE CHILDREN BETWEEN 2 AND 8 YEARS OF AGE RECEIVE THE FLUMIST OVER THE FLU SHOT BECAUSE IT PROVIDES BETTER IMMUNITY AGAINST THE FLU VIRUS!
 In order to receive Flumist, children must be at least 24 months of age, and have no allergy to eggs, gentamicin, gelatin or arginine.
 Also, people should not receive Flumist if they have a history of life-threatening reactions to previous influenza vaccinations, receive aspirin or aspirin-containing therapy, or have a diagnosis of asthma, heart disease, diabetes, kidney or metabolic disease or immunodeficiency.
 Click here for a link to the Flumist website for more information.

 Click here for a link to the Center for Disease Control website on flu.